Bike Skills Area at Upper Luther Burbank Park

 I also agree the location does not seem geographically stable nor large enough to support the facility.
 Not to mention the loss of one of the last wild pockets in North MI.
 I love that park the way it is.

-Erika about 2 years ago
+Erika over 2 years ago

 It’s hard to comment without seeing the final design, but if the cost is to be 215,000, it is really difficult to imagine that it will include a parking area or other necessary facilities.
 Maintenance will be an ongoing Parks budget item.
 A user fee is just not a realistic revenue source.

-Molly123 about 2 years ago
+Molly123 over 2 years ago

 It will be helpful when the consultant's initial draft design is published, although initial design drafts tend to have everything and the kitchen sink thrown in, and serve as a kind of menu.
 Having a design tends to focus the debate.